 LOS ANGELES (CNS) — "A Quiet Place Part II" starring Emily Blunt and directed by her husband John Krasinski scared its way to the top of the North American box office this Memorial Day weekend by grossing $48.385 million, according to industry estimates out Sunday.

-At third is Disney's "Cruella," featuring Emma Stone.
-It earned $11.243 million in theaters in the United States and Canada, Comscore reported.
-The movie also is available on Disney+.
+Paramount's horror flick beat out Disney's "Cruella," which stars Emma Stone and earned $21.3 million in theaters in the United States and Canada, Comscore reported.
+The movie is also available on Disney+.